A debtor’s default can lead to several effects under Thai law.

 The debtor may be in default without a warning, if notice is required to precede the performance, and the time is fixed in such manner that it may be reckoned by the calendar from the time of notice.

-A prerequisite is the debtor is responsible for circumstances of nonperformance.
+A prerequisite, the debtor is responsible for circumstances of nonperformance.
 The debtor is not only held responsible for his own fault, he is also responsible for the fault of his agent, and of persons whom he employs in performing his obligation to the same extent as for his own fault.

 In obligations arise from an unlawful act, the debtor is in default from the time he committed it.